-When parents ask me if their children need the flu shot, my answer is almost always “yes.”
+When parents ask if their children need the flu shot, the answer is almost always “yes.”
 Influenza, or the flu, is dangerous for children.
 In fact, the flu is more dangerous for children than the common cold.
 Each year, many children get sick with seasonal influenza; some of those illnesses result in death.

-Dangers of the Flu
+Dangers of the flu

 - Children commonly need medical care because of influenza, especially those younger than five.